What are Carbs?

 If you said ALL of them, you get an A+!

-Many times when we think of carbs, we only think of things like pasta and potatoes, but all of the foods on this list are a significant source of carbohydrates.
+Many times when we consider what are carbs, we only think of things like pasta and potatoes, but all of the foods on this list are a significant source of carbohydrates.

 The problem is that not all carbohydrates are created equal.